IAR 99: Development

 The first upgrade attempt was made in 1990 by I.Av.Craiova together with the Texas-based Jaffe Aircraft Corporation.
-Aircraft 708 and 709 were modified by installing Honeywell avionics, while the canopy was changed to a two-piece design instead of the original one piece.
-This change would be retained for all subsequent aircraft.
-708 took its first flight on August 8, 1990, followed by 709 on August 22.
+Aircraft 708 and 709 were modified by installing Honeywell avionics, while the canopy was changed to a two-piece design instead of the original one piece; this change would be retained for all subsequent aircraft.
+708 took its first flight on 8 August 1990, followed by 709 weeks later.
 The aircraft were displayed at the 1990 Farnborough Airshow, being proposed for the Joint Primary Aircraft Training System program for the United States of America, although this work resulted in no orders.
 In 1991, aircraft number 712 was outfitted with Collins avionics and took part in a show in Ankara, Turkey.

-Aircraft 708, 709 and 712 were reconfigured to Standard and delivered to the Romanian Air Force.
+Subsequently, aircraft 708, 709 and 712 were reconfigured to Standard and delivered to the Romanian Air Force.

-In 1996 the upgrade program of the IAR 99 was revived with the need for a lead-in trainer for the newly upgraded MiG-21 Lancer.
+In 1996, the upgrade program of the IAR 99 was revived with the need for a lead-in trainer for the newly upgraded MiG-21 Lancer.
 The Israeli company Elbit was chosen as an integrator.
-The avionics package is compatible with 5th generation fighter systems and it is inspired by the MiG-21 Lancer upgrade but adapted to IAR 99 needs.
+The avionics package selected was stated to be compatible with fifth generation fighter systems and it was inspired by the MiG-21 Lancer upgrade, but adapted to the requirements for the IAR 99.
 The first upgraded IAR 99 was the 18th production aircraft (number 718), which performed its first flight on 22 May 1997.
 The upgraded IAR 99 was displayed at Paris in 1997 and Farnborough in 1998.

-On 6 August 1998, the Romanian Government approved the introduction into series production of the upgrade program for 24 IAR-99 Șoim out of which 4 were supposed to be delivered by 2001.
-The Romanian Ministry of National Defence signs a contract for those 24 aircraft on 20 April 2000, reducing that number to 12 on 14 December 2000.
-Only seven of these are to be new-built (numbers 719–725), and five upgraded from existing IAR 99 (numbers 709, 711, 712, 713, 717).
-These were delivered between 2003 and 2008, gradually replacing the L-39 Albatros' in service with the Romanian Air Force's training school.
+On 6 August 1998, the Romanian Government approved the introduction into series production of the upgrade program for 24 IAR-99 Șoim, out of which four were originally scheduled to be delivered by 2001.
+On 20 April 2000, the Romanian Ministry of National Defence signed a contract covering all 24 aircraft; however, the scope was reduced to only 12 aircraft on 14 December 2000.
+Of these, seven IAR 99s were to be new-builds (numbers 719–725) while five were upgraded from existing airframes (numbers 709, 711, 712, 713, 717).
+The upgraded aircraft were delivered between 2003 and 2008, gradually replacing the L-39 Albatros' in service with the Romanian Air Force's training school.
 Thus, the Romanian Air Force will have 12 IAR 99 C Șoim (upgraded) and 11 IAR 99 Standard, with 7003 remaining with Avioane Craiova SA as demonstrator aircraft.

 In 2015, a consortium composed of Avioane Craiova, INCAS and CCIZ announced that an enhanced version of the IAR 99 called IAR 99 TD is under development.
 A single airframe will be built with a new avionics suite, an engine and radar.
 The Leonardo Vixen 500E radar was chosen and requires lengthening the nose by 900mm.
-A new engine which supports computer control is required to replace the 1951 designed Rolls-Royce Viper.
-This in turn will need a twice as big air intake.
+A new powerplant which supports computer control is required to replace the Rolls-Royce Viper engine, which had been designed during the 1950s; this in turn will necessitate a twice as big air intake.
 A prototype is expected to be completed by 2022.